TaskBot Challenge FAQs

 Will Alexa customers be able to engage with our TaskBot?

-By August 23, 2021 your team will be required to submit its TaskBot for certification and publication by the Amazon Alexa team.
+Your team will be required to submit its TaskBot for certification and publication by the Amazon Alexa team.
 After certification, you will enter the Internal Amazon Beta Period, where Amazon employees will test your TaskBot and provide feedback.
-After the Internal Amazon Beta Period, we will allow Amazon Alexa customers to try your TaskBot and provide feedback to you.
-Amazon may impose Availability Criteria, or requirements the TaskBots must meet before it will be made available to Alexa users.
-Availability Criteria may include criteria such as a minimum average customer rating, uptime requirements, or an ability to consistently filter offensive content.
+After the Internal Amazon Beta Period, we will allow Alexa users to try your TaskBot and provide feedback to you.
+Amazon may impose requirements that the TaskBots must meet before they will be made available to Alexa users.
+Such requirements, specified in the Official Rules, may include, among other things, a minimum average customer rating, uptime requirements, or the ability to consistently filter offensive content.

 Will we publish our research from the Alexa Prize?

 Yes.
-Publishing research papers as an outcome of your work on the Alexa Prize is required for all teams participating in the competition, although teams should not publish Amazon confidential information, as described in the Official Rules.
+Publishing research papers as an outcome of your work on Alexa Prize is required for all teams participating in the competition, although teams may not publish Amazon confidential information, as described in the Official Rules.
 The Alexa Prize requires all teams to submit a technical paper for the Alexa Prize proceedings.
 Your TaskBot will not be selected for the finals if your team does not submit a technical paper for Alexa Prize proceedings.
-Papers will be published at the end of the competition in an online Proceedings of the Alexa Prize, which will be publicly available.
+Papers will be published online at the end of the competition and made publicly available.

-Teams may also publish research papers in third-party publications and conferences, as long as all papers are provided to Amazon for review at least two weeks before the submission deadlines and no research papers are published before the Alexa Prize proceedings are published without Amazon’s prior approval.
+Teams may also publish research papers in third-party publications and conferences, as long as all papers are provided to Amazon for review at least two weeks before the submission deadlines and no research papers are published before the Alexa Prize proceedings are published, unless Amazon approves otherwise in writing.

 Who will own the intellectual property rights in my submission?